 5. Higher/highest amount of #3 in weekly results.

 All of the above criteria are part of the additional statistics in the standings, so it will be easy to keep track of them.
-As can be seen, prediction points that were earned from perfect results or perfect weeks hold no weight beyond the first step.
+As can be seen, prediction points that were earned from bonus point chances or perfect weeks hold no weight beyond the first step.
 The second tie-breaker step exists to reward more consistent players rather than those who had a rollercoaster performance throughout the season.
 Should the above five steps not lead to a decision, then it remains a tie for the time being and the players are listed in alphabetical order.

 4.3 Tie-Breaking Procedure in Week 17: In the final week of the season all ties will be broken.
 If the above steps don't lead to a result, then the player who ranked higher in the Week 17 predictions comes out on top.
 In case this happens to have been a tie between these players as well, we'll go back to Week 16 and so on and so forth until the tie is broken.
 There will be no tied positions whatsoever at the end of the season, because the seeding for the playoffs needs to be determined.

 5.1 General Information: The playoffs are a fun little extra game for the postseason.
 Unlike in the NFL though, the winner of this round doesn't supplant the best performer of the regular season as the greatest of the year.
 Nevertheless, it's still a prestigious title to win.

 5.2 Number of Contenders: It's 16 because that's the perfect number for four rounds of one-on-one matchups.
 The people who don't manage to finish in the top 16 of the regular season will be able to participate in the non-prestigious Bracket B of the playoffs.